 4. Improved Relationships (Category Coe – 11)

-With Improved Relationships under the ‘Specialist Behaviour Intervention Support’ category, it can help people with disabilities having a behaviour support plan developed which aims at providing positive behaviour support strategies.
+With Improved Relationships under the ‘Specialist Behaviour Intervention Support’ category, it can help people with disabilities have a behaviour support plan developed which aims at providing positive behaviour support strategies.
 This helps so that any behaviour of concern can be eliminated completely or reduced and thus bringing positivity and improvement in your work or daily living.
-For participants who are working either under open or assisted labour market, this category can also help learn strategies for behavioural issues thereby improving work relationships.
+For participants who are working either in the open or assisted labour market, this category can also help learn strategies for behavioural issues thereby improving work relationships.

-Once you have received a plan that is packed with right supports to get you started on your employment journey, sit down with your support coordinator and/or family and breakdown your plan to ensure how are you going to use paid supports for your personal and work related needs.
+Once you have received a plan that is packed with the right supports to get you started on your employment journey, sit down with your support coordinator and/or family and break down your plan to ensure how are you going to use paid support for your personal and work-related needs.

-We have also seen a lot of confusion amongst participants and families about types of employment supports available to people with disability and who funds what.
-There are three types of support that exist for people with disabilites employment support needs -
+We have also seen a lot of confusion amongst participants and families about the types of employment supports available to people with disability and who funds what.
+There are three types of support that exist for people with disabilities employment support needs -

 1. DES (Disability Employment Services) – DES is run by the Australian Government and is not an NDIS support.
 DES helps people with disability find and keep jobs.
 DES is for those who have a disability, injury or health condition and are aged at least 14 but have not yet attained the Age Pension qualifying age.

-The chart below (From DSC Consulting) is a really good visual presentation to who funds what -
+The chart below (From DSC Consulting) is a really good visual presentation of who funds what -

 NDIS funding can help you with things such as –